Illinois State Senator Tom Cullerton indicted on federal embezzlement charges

 Cullerton's attorney released a statement saying, "As an honorably discharged veteran of the United States Army and highly respected public servant, Tom Cullerton is a person who is dedicated to his family, constituents, and all Illinoisans.
 The action by the U.S. Department of Justice has nothing to do with Mr. Cullerton's work in the Illinois State Senate but is the result of false claims by disgraced Teamsters boss John Coli in an apparent attempt to avoid penalties for his wrongdoing.
 These allegations are simply not true, and we will be defending the charges in court."

-A date for an arraignment in federal court has not yet been scheduled, the U.S. Attorney's Office said.
+Coli pleaded guilty in federal court and agreed to cooperate on Tuesday, the U.S. Attorney's Office said.
+A date for an arraignment in federal court has not yet been scheduled.

 Illinois State Senator Tom Cullerton indicted on federal embezzlement charges